-Being probably the largest city in Somerset England, Bath is definitely known for its Roman-built baths, and it is definitely worth a visit.
+Being probably the largest city in Somerset England, Bath is also known for its Roman-built baths, and it is well worth a visit.

-This very old but beautiful city is in the valley of the River Avon and you will find many beautiful photo opportunities.
-One of which is the A3039 road along the river Avon, with a view on the Pulteney Bridge.
+This very old but beautiful city is located in the valley of the River Avon, and you will find many beautiful photo opportunities.
+One of which is the A3039 road along the river Avon, with a view of the Pulteney Bridge.
 This area makes for stunning photos: Definitely an Instagram moment.

-I would recommend going to the Modern Version first and then the Historic Version.
+We recommend going to the Modern Version and then the Historic Version.
 It just makes you appreciate it even more.

 The Modern Thermae Spa with its Rooftop Pool, natural thermal water, and beautiful views across the city is the perfect start to your trip.
 Indulge yourself in a day of pampering and relaxation.
 Explore the Wellness Suite on the 2nd floor, Minerva Bath, and the Ice Room as well, and take your time.

 For more information, here is a link to a YouTube Video of the Wellness Suite at Thermae Bath Spa.

 The Historic Roman Baths is a famous tourist stop and here you can take audio-assisted self-guided tours of the museum with its many artifacts.
 Discover the ancient history of the baths and the impressive ruins that are still in great shape with the Great Bath which still flows with thermal water even today.
 (Visit their site for up-to-date info on opening times, specials, and the latest information.)

 Situated in between the Pulteney Bridge and Thermae Bath Spa you will find the impressive Bath Abbey (Late Medieval church with a Victorian Gothic interior by Sir George Gilbert Scott and tower tours.)